Ed Wachter

 Edward A. Wachter Jr (June 30, 1883 – March 12, 1966) was a professional basketball player and college coach.

+Early life

 Wachter was born and raised in Troy, New York, the third of seven children to Theresa and Edward A. F. Wachter.
+His brothers, Lew, Chuck, Joe, and Vic were also professional basketball players.
 Wachter did not attend high school or college and never married.
-Wachter served as City Assessor of Troy, New York from 1912 to 1920.

 Professional basketball

 Wachter began playing professional basketball in 1899.
+He's suggested to be the first ever professional basketball player to have his player rights sold off, with him going from the Ware Wonders to nearby Haverhill for the price of $100 back in 1903.
 Wachter played for several professional teams in his 23-year 1,800 game career including the innovative New York based Troy Trojans with whom he won four league championships.
 Wachter was a dominant center and leading scorer for the Hudson River Valley and New York State Leagues from 1910 to 1915.
 Wachter did not play 1918–1919 following enlistment in the US Army and training in Fremont, California during WWI.

 Head coaching career

 Wachter was a college Men's Basketball coach for 35 years beginning when he played with the Utica Utes in 1915.
 Wachter was hired by Williams College as head Men's basketball coach in 1916.
 Wachter was head coach of Harvard Men's Basketball from 1920 to 1933 compiling a record of 121–81 (0.599).
 While at Harvard, Wachter also served as the Harvard Men's sculling and crew coach.